Extraterrestrial life: Search for basic life

-The Gaia hypothesis stipulates that any planet with a robust population of life will have an atmosphere in chemical disequilibrium, which is relatively easy to determine from a distance by spectroscopy.
-However, significant advances in the ability to find and resolve light from smaller rocky worlds near their stars are necessary before such spectroscopic methods can be used to analyze extrasolar planets.
-To that effect, the Carl Sagan Institute was founded in 2014 and is dedicated to the atmospheric characterization of exoplanets in circumstellar habitable zones.
-Planetary spectroscopic data will be obtained from telescopes like WFIRST and ELT.
+A group of scientists at Cornell University started a catalog of microorganisms, with the way each one reacts to sunlight.
+The goal is to help with the search for similar organisms in exoplanets, as the starlight reflected by planets rich in such organisms would have a specific spectrum, unlike that of starlight reflected from lifeless planets.
+If Earth was studied from afar with this system, it would reveal a shade of green, as a result of the abundance of plants with photosynthesis.

-In August 2011, findings by NASA, based on studies of meteorites found on Earth, suggest DNA and RNA components (adenine, guanine and related organic molecules), building blocks for life as we know it, may be formed extraterrestrially in outer space.
-In October 2011, scientists reported that cosmic dust contains complex organic matter ("amorphous organic solids with a mixed aromatic-aliphatic structure") that could be created naturally, and rapidly, by stars.
-One of the scientists suggested that these compounds may have been related to the development of life on Earth and said that, "If this is the case, life on Earth may have had an easier time getting started as these organics can serve as basic ingredients for life."
+In August 2011, NASA studied meteorites found on Antarctica, finding adenine, guanine, hypoxanthine and xanthine.
+Adenine and guanine are components of DNA, and the others are used in other biological processes.
+The studies ruled out pollution of the meteorites on Earth, as those components would not be freely available the way they were found in the samples.
+This discovery suggests that several organic molecules that serve as building blocks of life may be generated within asteroids and comets.
+In October 2011, scientists reported that cosmic dust contains complex organic compounds ("amorphous organic solids with a mixed aromatic-aliphatic structure") that could be created naturally, and rapidly, by stars.
+It is still unclear if those compounds played a role in the creation of life on Earth, but Sun Kwok, of the University of Hong Kong, thinks so.
+"If this is the case, life on Earth may have had an easier time getting started as these organics can serve as basic ingredients for life."

 In August 2012, and in a world first, astronomers at Copenhagen University reported the detection of a specific sugar molecule, glycolaldehyde, in a distant star system.
 The molecule was found around the protostellar binary IRAS 16293-2422, which is located 400 light years from Earth.
 Glycolaldehyde is needed to form ribonucleic acid, or RNA, which is similar in function to DNA.
 This finding suggests that complex organic molecules may form in stellar systems prior to the formation of planets, eventually arriving on young planets early in their formation.

-Indirect search

-Projects such as SETI are monitoring the galaxy for electromagnetic interstellar communications from civilizations on other worlds.
-If there is an advanced extraterrestrial civilization, there is no guarantee that it is transmitting radio communications in the direction of Earth or that this information could be interpreted as such by humans.
-The length of time required for a signal to travel across the vastness of space means that any signal detected would come from the distant past.
+In December 2023, astronomers reported the first time discovery, in the plumes of Enceladus, moon of the planet Saturn, of hydrogen cyanide, a possible chemical essential for life as we know it, as well as other organic molecules, some of which are yet to be better identified and understood.
+According to the researchers, "these [newly discovered] compounds could potentially support extant microbial communities or drive complex organic synthesis leading to the origin of life."